Kings Canyon Rim Walk – Outback Australia

 The Rim Walk begins with an ascent of about 500 steps.
 A moderately fit adult can do this without too much difficulty, although the local name for this rise is Heartbreak Hill.
 Once at the top, the hard part is over and the views over the surrounding landscape are breathtaking.
 The red, craggy rocks on all sides will underpin everything you see and do for the next few hours.

-As you traverse the Rim Walk, at times, you’ll find yourself on a simple path, looking out on a big view of the surrounding and largely empty Australian Outback landscape.
-At other times, you’ll walk over flat open areas with views within the canyon.
-You’ll come across teenagers bounding along.
+As you traverse the Rim Walk, at times, you?ll find yourself on a simple path, looking out on a big view of the surrounding and largely empty Australian Outback landscape.
+At other times, you?ll walk over flat open areas with views within the canyon.
+You?ll come across teenagers bounding along.
 You might see a family with fairly young kids taking a rest in the shade under a rocky overhang.
 The sandstone rock juts in and out.
 It hangs over you.
 It features broad plateaus.
 It provides lookout points suitable for some rest and contemplation.
 It is eternal and vast.

 As you progress, if you miss your StairMaster, consider dropping down to visit The Garden of Eden, a perpetual watering hole with a small bridge across it.
-Once you’ve finished your R&R break in this lush green spot, you can either stay near the bottom or climb back up to the rim, again.
+Once you?ve finished your R&R break in this lush green spot, you can either stay near the bottom or climb back up to the rim, again.

 You can allot about 4 hours to do the Walk, without serious stopping.
-The descent is much easier than the initial climb, but you certainly wouldn’t want to do it in the dusk or the gloaming, where a missed step could result in a twisted ankle or worse.
+The descent is much easier than the initial climb, but you certainly wouldn?t want to do it in the dusk or the gloaming, where a missed step could result in a twisted ankle or worse.

 Fans of the movie Priscilla, Queen of the Desert, will recognize the Rim Walk from the final and triumphant scenes from the film.
-Yes, they really did haul “her” up there – and of course, all that camera equipment necessary to capture it on film.
+Yes, they really did haul ?her? up there ? and of course, all that camera equipment necessary to capture it on film.

-Nearby, there’s a comfortable resort for an overnight.
-And yes, there’s a bar.
+Nearby, there?s a comfortable resort for an overnight.
+And yes, there?s a bar.
 The Dinner Under the Moon experience is a lot of fun, at all times of year.
 However, be sure to dress warmly in the cooler months.
 Like all deserts, Outback temperatures drop significantly after sundown.